ethaeral/ChatGQT/_posts/2023-04-17-Machine-Learning-Overview.md

 Sum of the absolute difference of two input features
 ### Hamming Distance
 The sum of the non-matching categorical feature values
+### Decision Tree
+A tree-based model which traverses examples down to a leaf nodes by the properties of the examples features.
+### Sample Size
+The number of observation taken from a complete population
+### Classification and Regression Tree
+Also CART, is an algorithm for constructing an approximate optimal decision tree for given examples
+### Missing Data
+When some features within an example are missing
+### Split Point
+A pair of feature and feature value